usexfg/.github/profile/README.md

 ## What is XF₲ ?

-**XF₲** (or *Fire* / *Fuego* / ₲ /🔥) is a privacy cryptocurrency and accounting unit used within the blockchain ledger of Fuego L1 network.
-XFG is minted into the network thru block rewards and distributes to miners in exchange for their computational processing power, which secures the Fuego network blockchain using an ASIC-resistant proof of work consensus, approximately every 8 minutes.
+**XF₲** (or ₲ /🔥) is the privacy cryptocurrency and accounting units (heat) used within Fuego L1 network blockchain ledger.
+XFG is minted into the Fuego network via block rewards and distributed to miners in exchange for computational processing power to secure the Fuego blockchain using ASIC-resistant proof of work consensus, approximately every 8 minutes.
+The smallest (atomic) accounting unit for each XFG is divisible up to 7 decimal places, and can be referenced as single atomic units called `heat` (0.0000001 = heat)

 All transactions in **XFG** are already private by default, much like cash or paper money is- but without *central banksters*.
 <h1 align="center"><img src="https://raw.githubusercontent.com/usexfg/fuego-data/master/fuego-images/CryptoNote_blockchain_analysis_ambiguity-ezgif.com-optimize.gif"><img/></h1>